This list is representative of the nature and number of electives offered each year.

 Professor B. Espen Eckbo

-This advanced course surveys much of the scientific evidence in the field of corporate finance.
-It exposes students to the empirical research process and develops economic intuition about key corporate finance decisions in practice.
+This advanced course discusses recent scientific evidence in the field of corporate finance and how it relates to practice.
+It exposes students to the empirical research process and develops economic intuition and critical thinking about key corporate finance decisions.
 The readings and class discussions are largely non-technical, but students must have a good understanding of basic statistics and regression analysis.
 Among the research topics are (1) investment banking and the capital acquisition process, (2) corporate capital structure choice and dividend policies, (3) bankruptcy resolution, (4) compensation policies and managerial incentives, and (5) corporate governance and control.
-Working in groups of two, students are responsible for submitting weekly summaries of assigned readings, class presentations, and a final term project.
+Working in groups, students are responsible for submitting weekly summaries of assigned readings, class presentations, and a final term project.

 CORPORATE RESTRUCTURING (CRR)